surya007-007/learngitsuperrr/README.md

 # learngitsuperrr
 Learning is always worthwhile.
-Keep learning and always be anxious.
+Keep learning and always be curious.